mihirkadam19/teiko/README.md

 This test does not assume the data follows a normal distribution.
 That is a safe choice since cell percentages are bounded between 0 and 100 and tend to be skewed.
 It is also not easily thrown off by outliers.

 Since we are running 5 populations across 3 timepoints, that is 15 separate tests in total, and there is a higher chance that at least one shows a significant result just by chance.
 To guard against this, we multiply each p value by 15, capping at 1.0.
 This is called a Bonferroni correction.
 It is a conservative way of saying we should trust a result only if it still looks significant even after accounting for the fact that we ran many tests.

+### Subset Analysis (Part 4)
+Class `BaselineSubset` fetches the baseline subset that identifies all melanoma PBMC samples at baseline (time_from_treatment_start is 0) from patients who have been treated with miraclib.
+This addresses the first part of the requirement directly.
+To address the second part, no additional queries are written since the information can be filtered out directly from the baseline subset via pandas df.
+This reduces DB calls to just one single call, and is more memory efficient since we are working with just one df.